- Sweating is an adaptation that helps some animals cope with the heat, but it is relatively rare.

 Desert-dwelling animals such as camels, lizards, and ostriches have evolved different methods for keeping cool due to the lack of shade available in the desert environment.
 These creatures can often be seen standing on one leg or lying on sand dunes with outstretched wings that act like radiators – dissipating heat from their body surface.
 But what animals sweat?
 We will get into detail about what animals sweat in greater depth below.

 #7 Horses and Donkeys

 The latherin allows the perspiration to work through the entire surface of the waterproof hair, from the base to the tip.
-This in turn increases its exposure to air so it will eventually evaporate from the body.
-Latherin is also present in saliva, where it helps the horse to chew high-fiber foods.
+This, in turn, increases its exposure to air, so it will eventually evaporate from the body.
+Latherin is also present in saliva, where it helps the horse chew high-fiber foods.

 Zebras, just like horses and donkeys, are a member of the genus Equus.
 It’s, therefore, no surprise that their bodies also have the ability to create the same foamy latherin that helps to facilitate evaporation and cooling around the hair.
 What’s particularly fascinating about the zebra is that the latherin might interact with the stripes in unique ways.
 Some scientists have speculated that erect black hairs could promote sweat evaporation during the hottest parts of the day.

 The evolution of zebra stripes still remains a contentious subject, however, and thermoregulation is just one hypothesis among many others.
 In general, zebras are much more similar to donkeys than to horses.